taeyeong2k/leaguebot/README.md

 # LeagueBot for Discord

 LeagueBot is a Discord bot designed to interact with the League of Legends API.
-It allows users to register their League of Legends summoner name with their Discord account, check summoner information, and unregister their summoner name.
+It allows users to register their League of Legends summoner name with their Discord account, check summoner information, check match history, and more.

 ## Features